 Helena Kanyar-Becker

-Allied intelligence services in Switzerland
+The allied intelligence services in Switzerland

 Christian Rossé

-Foreign diplomats in Switzerland and false documents
+Foreign diplomats in Switzerland and fake documents

 Jakub Kumoch